italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 ## Protection Switching

-Failures in the optical domain can be recovered by packet-based protection mechanisms as described in {{!I-D.draft-ietf-teas-actn-poi-applicability}}.
+Failures in the optical domain can be recovered by packet-based protection mechanisms as described in {{!I-D.ietf-teas-actn-poi-applicability}}.

 TODO Describe how the MDSC coordinates the protection switching mechanisms at the IP layer (e.g., FRR) and at optical layer, including the reversion when the failure is repaired: see for example the protection switching scenario in https://github.com/italobusi/draft-poidt-teas-actn-poi-assurance/files/10885907/2023.03.draft-poidt-teas-poi-assurance.pptx (slide 3)